IliutaAndrei/web-scrapper/README.md

 price
 ```

-The `title` field is unique, so the application avoids inserting duplicate products.
+The `title` field is unique, so duplicate products are avoided.

-If a product already exists, its information can be updated instead of creating a duplicate entry.
+When the scraper finds a product that already exists, the application updates the existing record instead of inserting a duplicate.

-### 3. Web Interface
+### 3. Flask Web Interface

 The Flask application provides a simple interface where products can be viewed, edited, and deleted.

-Available pages:
+Available routes:

 ```text
 /
 ```

-Home root
+Displays the home page.

 ```text
 /products